top of page

 Arrive at Greenville-Spartanburg Airport (GSP) to be picked up by Clemson vans

-8:15 am - Welcome and Introductions (Breakfast Available)
+8:00 am - Welcome & Introductions (Breakfast Available)

 12:00 pm - Lunch